|This game was never completed and/or given a public release.|

 As a result of this, keep in mind that the developers might have used or deleted some of the content featured here, had the game actually been released.

-The Dreamcast Half-Life is a port of the Windows original (also including Blue Shift) that was canned shortly before its planned release in 2001 - though not before its Prima strategy guide had been shipped to some retailers (who in turn practically gave them away to anyone interested in a copy).
+The Dreamcast version of Half-Life is a port of the Windows original (also including Blue Shift) that was canned shortly before its planned release in 2001 - though not before its Prima strategy guide had been shipped to some retailers (who in turn practically gave them away to anyone interested in a copy).

-Note that the uploader was playing this map under the Steam version of Half-Life.
+Note that the video uploader was playing this map under the Steam version of Half-Life.

 Present in the Blue Shift directory is a map file called cam1.bsp.
 This is a short non interactive introductory cutscene, showing off the beginning of Barney Calhoun and Gordon Freeman's day prior to the incident.

 Note that the uploader was using his own custom models in this video while playing this map under the Steam version of Half-Life, for it would look a bit different if loaded under the ported Dreamcast engine (i.e., model stuttering).

-The CD version of Half-Life had images for the loading and console screens.
+Original retail versions of Half-Life had unique images for the loading and console screens.
 These screens seem to be early variants for Blue Shift.
 They're located in CACHED.WAD under the Blue Shift directory.